smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 profile SMANET must have authority to use the queues and the job description required to run jobs scheduled in OpCon.

 If user SMANET is allowed to keep the suggested \*ALLOBJ authority, it is not necessary to perform this step to enable the LSAM server user profile to complete its tasks.
 However, if revoking the \*ALLOBJ special authority, it may necessary to grant authority to the objects that SMANET will use when submitting jobs.
-A more detailed explanation of this step, including references to additional object authorities that may be required, can be found in [LSAM Security and Object Authority](LSAM-Security-and-Object-Authority.md){.MCXref .xref}.
+A more detailed explanation of this step, including references to additional object authorities that may be required, can be found in [LSAM Security and Object Authority](/security/strategy) .

 The batch job user profile specified in the OpCon job master record, for Batch Jobs and some other job sub-types, must also be granted authority to use the basic IBM i work management objects, otherwise the LSAM will report a failure to start the job.
-(NOTE: When jobs cannot be started by the LSAM, there will be no job log report to view using the OpCon JORS function \"view output.\" Instead, diagnostic information is available from the active job log of the LSAM server job TXMMNG.
+(NOTE: When jobs cannot be started by the LSAM, there will be no job log report to view using the OpCon JORS function "view output."
+Instead, diagnostic information is available from the active job log of the LSAM server job TXMMNG.

 :::note
-For additional information about diagnosing job start failures, see [Guide to Job Failure Diagnosis](Components-and-Operation.md#Guide).
+For additional information about diagnosing job start failures, see [Guide to Job Failure Diagnosis](/operations/automation#guide-to-job-failure-diagnosis).
 :::

 As an example, to assure that the QSYSOPR profile has authority to use